JonathanFeenstra/discord-modlinkbot/README.md

 MAX_GUILDS = 1024
 ```
 ### Launch
-Run `bot.py` and [add the bot to the Discord server](https://discordpy.readthedocs.io/en/latest/discord.html#inviting-your-bot).
-The bot will only stay online as long as the script is running.
+Run `bot.py` to start modlinkbot.
+The bot will stay online as long as the script is running.
+[Add the bot to a Discord server](https://discordpy.readthedocs.io/en/latest/discord.html#inviting-your-bot) to make use of its features.